Won-Games/api/README.md

 CREATE DATABASE wongames OWNER wongames;
 ```

-2. Populate the new database, using the following command:
+2. Populate the new database, using the following command (remember to point the place where you have the `dump.sql`):

 ```sh
 psql -h localhost -p 5432 -U wongames wongames < dump.sql